mulesoft/template-wday2snow-worker2servicerequest-broadcast/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Workday Worker to ServiceNow Request Broadcast running.
+Simple steps to get Workday Worker to ServiceNow Service Request Broadcast running.

 ## Running on premise <a name="runonopremise"/>